 Hidden away in an industrial courtyard in Wedding you’ll find the production site of the defunct printing press manufacturer Rotaprint.
 An outstanding example of bold industrial architecture that took its cue from Brutalism, the structure was designed by architect Klaus Kirsten in the late 1950s.
 Once one of the largest employers in Wedding, Rotaprint dissolved in 1989.
 The building is now managed by ‘Liegenschaftsfonds’ (the Real Estate Fund), ExRotaprint functions as an open workspace for artists, startups and social groups.

 - Gottschedstr.
 4, Wedding

-Perhaps pushing the definition of Brutalist architecture a bit, the Berlin Wall is perhaps the most famous concrete structure ever to have existed in this city.
-3.60 metres high and 160 kilometres long, it served as a dividing wall between East and West Berlin – colourfully painted on one side, strictly guarded on the other.
+Perhaps pushing the definition of Brutalist architecture a bit, the Berlin Wall is probably the most famous concrete structure ever to have existed in this city.
+At 3.60 metres high and 160 kilometres long, it served as a dividing wall between East and West Berlin – colourfully painted on one side, strictly guarded on the other.
 It’s a concrete monstrosity that has been almost completely demolished since 1989.

 - Parts of the Berlin Wall can be visited at East Side Gallery, Friedrichshain and at various memorials across the city, like at Niederkirchnerstr.
 1, Kreuzberg and Bernauer Str.
 111, Mitte.